Kong/docs.konghq.com/app/enterprise/1.5.x/deployment/installation/amazon-linux.md

     $ sudo rpm -K kong-enterprise-edition-1.5.0.1.aws.rpm
     ```

 2. Verify you get an OK check.
-You should have an output similar to this:
+Output should be similar to this:

       ```
       kong-enterprise-edition-1.5.0.1.el7.noarch.rpm: sha1 md5 OK